litfsindt/LIT-SpaceDock/README.md

 ```
 This command will initiate SpaceDock using the path containing building block poses (-pbb docked_BBs/) and using reactions 1 and 10 (-r "1 10").

+## Examples
+Certain building blocks have been already docked with GOLD in the Dopamine D3 Receptor (located in the docked_BBs_DRD3/ folder) and in the Estrogen Beta Receptor (docked_BBs_ERB/).
+These are ready for use in SpaceDock example combinations (with -pbb option).

 #### Outputs :
 - DRD3_1.mol2
 - DRD3_1.tsv